Danbaba1882/BB-PKI/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development of the system running
+A step by step series of examples that tell you how to deploy the BB-PKI and run succesifully by performing all the functionalities.

+Also this the nodejs codes is used to generate state Merkle proof for TLS certificates and verify it.
+We apply zmitton/eth-proof as the underlying library.

+ #### Singing the certificate

+ #### Revoking the certificate

+#### getting/Updating the certificate the certificate

+#### Client verify Certificate